gabyx/Githooks/README.md

 ## Support & Donation

+When you use Githooks and you would like to say thank you for its development and its future maintenance:
+I am happy to receive any donation which will be distributed equally among all contributors

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6S6BJL4GSMSG4)
-Will be distributed equally among all contributors.

 ## License